Keto Shepherd’s Pie

 This post may contain affiliate links.
 See my disclosure policy.

-This keto shepherd’s pie features a rich and meaty gravy layered with a creamy mashed buttery cauliflower topping.
-It’s freezer-friendly and only 3 grams net carbs!
+My keto shepherd’s pie features a rich and meaty gravy layered with a creamy, buttery cauliflower topping.
+It’s freezer-friendly and only has 3 grams of net carbs!

 Few dishes quite encapsulate comfort food like shepherd’s pie, but as you can imagine, traditional shepherd’s pie is the opposite of keto-friendly.

 Thankfully, I’ve devised the perfect keto shepherd’s pie recipe.
-With layers of juicy ground beef, savory gravy, and the the bestcreamy cauliflower mash on top, this recipe leaves NO room for wanting.
+With layers of juicy ground beef, savory gravy, and the best creamy cauliflower mash on top, this recipe leaves NO room for wanting.

 Table of Contents